isplab-unil/KGPMeter/README.md

 It is also possible to specify some options using optional `data-` attributes :
 ```
-<div id="kin-genomic-privacy-meter" data-kgpmeter-api-url="https://santeperso.unil.ch/integration/" data-kgpmeter-lng="en" data-kgpmeter-max-height="1000"></div>
+<div id="kin-genomic-privacy-meter" data-kgpmeter-api-url="https://santeperso.unil.ch/integration/" data-kgpmeter-lng="en" data-kgpmeter-max-height="1000" data-kgpmeter-remove-survey="false"></div>
 <script src="path/to/kgpmeter.js"></script>
 ```
 `data-kgpmeter-api-url` specifies the url of the used KGPMeter backend, here our default [api endpoint] endpoint.
 Once you have set up your own KGPMeter backend, you can use its url.
-The two other `data-` attributes allow to set the web app language and maximum height (in pixel), if not present they default to `"en"` and `1000`.
+The three other `data-` attributes allow to set the web app language, maximum height (in pixel) and whether to remove the user survey, if not present they default to `"en"` and `1000` and `false`.
 Available languages are `["en", "fr", "it", "de", "es"]`, the `data-kgpmeter-max-height` should be at least `600`.

 The second method to integrate KGPMeter in a webpage is to create a KGPMeter instance with javascript, the only advantage being the ability to use another `<div>` id:
 ```